iben12/iben12-multi-arch-build/README.md

 ![img](assets/repo3.png)

-That's fine, but we don't usually just build our images on our laptops, so how do we intagrate this into the CI pipeline?
+That's fine, but we don't usually just build our images on our laptops, so how do we integrate this into a CI pipeline?

 ## Automate multi-arch build (with GitHub Actions)

 To achive this we have to set up the CI build environment the same way as we did on our Linux box.
-Well, that's a bit complicated (doable, however), but fortunately GitHub Actions has a [marketplace](https://github.com/marketplace?type=actions) of prebuild actions where there is one (or more) for our purpose: [crazy-max/ghaction-docker-buildx@v1](https://github.com/marketplace/actions/docker-buildx) that takes care about installing Buildx, QEMU and configuring the whole multi-platform environment for us.
+Well, that's a bit complicated (doable, however), but fortunately GitHub Actions has a [marketplace](https://github.com/marketplace?type=actions) of prebuilt actions where there is one (or more) for our purpose: [crazy-max/ghaction-docker-buildx@v1](https://github.com/marketplace/actions/docker-buildx).
+It takes care about installing Buildx, QEMU and configuring the whole multi-platform environment for us.

-Look at the [build.yaml](.github/workflows/build.yml) file.
+Look at the [build.yaml](.github/workflows/build.yml) file that configures our workflow.
 The insteresting part happens here:
 ```yaml
       - name: Install buildx
         id: buildx